jeka-dev/demo-cowsay/README.md

 ```

 > [!TIP]
-> You can display which shorthands are defined by executing `jeka : --help`.
+> You can display which shorthands are defined by executing `jeka --doc`.